GYJ0526/BayesNMA-ImpreciseCategory/README.md

 ## Reference

-**Gwon Y et al.** Bayesian Network Meta-Regression for Aggregate Ordinal Outcomes with Imprecise Categories
+**Gwon Y**, Chen M-H, May Mo, Jiang X, Xia A, and Ibrahim JG.
+(2025) "Bayesian Network Meta-Regression for Aggregate Ordinal Outcomes with Imprecise Categories", Journal of Biopharmaceutical Statistics.